mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

 # Introduction

-This repository contains data science projects for time-series forecasting and image classification.
+This repository contains projects for time-series forecasting and image classification.
 Codes are written in `Python`.

 - ## :green_book: First Topic: Data Driven Prediction of Dynamical Systems